ros2-rust/ros2_rust/README.md

 For detailed building instructions and additional setup options, see the [in-depth guide](docs/building.md).

+## AI Policy
+Generative tools are allowed in producing contributions to its projects, with some qualifications:

+- Any contribution may consist, in whole or in part, of the output of one or more generative tools.
+- Any use of generative tools in a contribution must be disclosed at the time of making the contribution.
+- The disclosure must be recorded in a way that ensures it has the same or greater lifetime as the contribution itself.

+For source code contributions, you should add a disclosure statement in the commit message for all commits where some portion of the source code was generated.

+`Assisted-by: AGENT_NAME:MODEL_VERSION [TOOL1] [TOOL2]`

+Provide a similar disclosure statement in the PR description.

+See the projects [AI Policy](docs/AI_POLICY.md) for more details.

 ## Further Documentation

 - [Tutorial on writing your first node with `rclrs`](docs/writing-your-first-rclrs-node.md)